danielscholl/iac-tsi-quickstart/README.md

 npm run provision
 ```

-# Azure Pipelines
+# Azure Container Registry

-1. Build Definition

-    This project uses YAML builds.
-A build would typically be created automatically but if not then a new Definition can be created and then import the `azure-pipelins.yml` YAML build file.

-    - Ensure that the proper Project Level Service Connection exists to be able to utilize the desired Subscription
+This project provides a Container Registry.
+It is important that an Access Control Role Assignment be setup with a Service Principal with a Reader Role for projects to be able to pull from the registry.